 The eigenfunctions of the free-space Dirac operator are vectors with four complex components:

 the upper (lower) two components of the orbital can equivalently be referred to as \emph{large} (\emph{small}) components and indexed accordingly as:

 The large and small components can be transformed into each other.
 Practically, the exact relationship is only applicable for the free-particle problem.
 In atomic and molecular applications, one initializes the small components by applying the \emph{kinetic balance} condition, i.e. the nonrelativistic limit of the exact large-small relationship, to the large components \cite{sun2011comparison}.
-In the following, the four-component molecular orbitals will further be indexed with a subscript Latin letters, \emph{e.g.} $p, q, i, j, \ldots \in \lbrace 1, \ldots, N\rbrace$, with $N$ the number of such orbitals.